-Posted September 1, 2014 By: Jimmy McGee
+Posted September 1, 2014 at 06:00 am by Jimmy McGee

 The Nvidia SHIELD Tablet gets its first update!
 That and much more news is covered by Jordan when he reviews all the important stories from this weekend.
 Included in this weekend’s news is the announcement of the Nvidia SHIELD getting it’s first custom ROMs and be sure the check out the article talking about the Moto G 4G getting Official CyanogenMod!
 That’s not all that’s covered in today’s video!

 Jordan talks about the other videos released this weekend on XDA Developer TV.
 XDA Developer TV Newcomer Jared released a video showing you his Top 5 MODs for the LG G3.
 Then Newcomer RootJunky showed off how to root the LG G Watch.
 And if you missed it be sure to check out Jordan’s R. . .
 READ ON »

 Posted August 31, 2014 at 02:30 pm by Will Verduzco

 The Nvidia Shield Tablet has only been available for a little over a month.
 In that short time, Nvidia’s latest gaming-capable mobile device has more than proven its worth.
 In fact, we recently took it for a spin, and we liked what we saw.
 Since then, it’s been rooted, it’s received its first major OTA, and the device continues to demonstrate that there is certainly a place for a low-priced and high-powered gaming-centric tablet.

 Only a few weeks after its release, the Nvidia Shield Tablet seemed poised to receive a good amount of aftermarket development love.
 This started with an unofficial ClockworkMod recovery port for the device by XDA Recognized Developer Unjustified Dev.
 N. . .
 READ ON »

 Posted August 28, 2014 at 10:00 pm by Tomek Kondrat